- Private: memoir: about this series

 - 25 years ago just before Halloween

-After I wrote the last post about my grandmother and the sewing basket, it occurred to me that I had never told anyone that story.
+After I wrote about my grandmother and the sewing basket, it occurred to me that I had never told anyone that story.
 Not the Mathematician, not a therapist, nobody.
 Which means I am the only person who could tell it, because my parents and my grandmother are dead.
 Does this make it somehow worthy of telling?
 Ah yes, I’m looking for a way out.

 Maybe I should tell you something neutral.
 Something not-so-awful.
 Thus my query to the keeper of memories, my subconscious: do I have to start with the really, really bad stuff?